 2. .338 - .408 paper target competition.
 1000 yards [annual event]

 2.1 Rifles to be shot from the prone position, or from a fire trench.
 Benches or tripods are forbidden.

 2.3 This is a timed event.
-11 shots in sequence to be counted, maximum time permitted is 5 minutes for all 11 shots.
+11 shots in sequence to be counted and scored, maximum time permitted is 5 minutes for all 11 shots.
 The first shot is a non scoring sighter.

 2.4 No assistance from a spotter is permitted

 2.5 Approved calibres are currently: 338, 375, 408 (any variants)

 3. Historic anti-tank rifle practical competition, 7.92mm - 14.5mm [300/600 yard annual event]

 3.1 Any historic anti-tank rifle may be used (originally constructed between 1918 and 1945), no modifications permitted.

 3.2 Rifle must be shot from the prone supported position, or from a fire trench supported.
 Benches or tripods are forbidden however bipods, mono-pods or skis are allowed but only if the rifle was originally manufactured with the support device used.

 3.3 The rifles original sighting system must be used, whether that be iron sights or optics.